ishikawa-pro/HerokuSampleApp/README.md

 http://ishikawa-pro.hatenablog.com/entry/2017/12/15/120459

 # Usage
-## how to deploy to Heroku Container Registroy.
+## how to deploy to Heroku Container Registry.

 ```
 this repository clone